apozas/network-certification/README.md

 Files and folders:

-  - [find_inequalities_ghz.py](https://github.com/apozas/yyyy/blob/main/find_inequalities_ghz.py): Code for obtaining the inequalities for the network corresponding to the experiment of [Ref]().
+  - [find_inequalities_ghz.py](https://github.com/apozas/yyyy/blob/main/find_inequalities_ghz.py): Code for obtaining the inequalities for the network corresponding to the experiment of [arXiv:2311.14158](https://arxiv.org/abs/2311.14158).

   - [find_inequalities_trident.py](https://github.com/apozas/yyyy/blob/main/find_inequalities_trident.py): Code for obtaining the inequalities for the network corresponding to the experiment of [npj Quantum Inf. **9**, 82 (2023)](https://doi.org/10.1038/s41534-023-00750-4).

-  - [evaluate_inequalities.py](https://github.com/apozas/yyyy/blob/main/evaluate_inequalities.py): Code for obtaining the inequalities for the network corresponding to the experiment of [Ref]().
+  - [evaluate_inequalities.py](https://github.com/apozas/yyyy/blob/main/evaluate_inequalities.py): Code for obtaining the inequalities for the network corresponding to the experiment of [arXiv:2311.14158](https://arxiv.org/abs/2311.14158).

   - [plots.py](https://github.com/apozas/yyyy/blob/main/plots.py): Code for creating the figures in the manuscript.

   - [utils.py](https://github.com/apozas/yyyy/blob/main/utils.py): Helper functions for importing, exporting and evaluating the inequalities.

-  - [GHZInequalities](https://github.com/apozas/yyyy/blob/main/GHZInequalities): Folder with the inequalities obtained for the network corresponding to the experiment of [Ref]().
+  - [GHZInequalities](https://github.com/apozas/yyyy/blob/main/GHZInequalities): Folder with the inequalities obtained for the network corresponding to the experiment of [arXiv:2311.14158](https://arxiv.org/abs/2311.14158).

   - [TridentInequalities](https://github.com/apozas/yyyy/blob/main/TridentInequalities): Folder with the inequalities obtained for the network corresponding to the experiment of [npj Quantum Inf. **9**, 82 (2023)](https://doi.org/10.1038/s41534-023-00750-4).